|| Related Essays

 Many of the essays on this Web site deal with metaphysical comprehension of higher consciousness.
 In this essay, we'll concentrate on how a person is able to achieve experiential participation in higher consciousness, actually undergoing psychic and physical transformation.

 This essay contains highly challenging metaphysical material which requires intense concentration, study--and participation.
 The key to this essay cannot be fully expressed in words, but requires that the Seeker actually enter into the elements (sensations, concepts, actions) delineated.
-In other words, this essay cannot be understod unless it is experienced.
+In other words, this essay cannot be understod unless it is participated in: experienced.

 The truth contained within this essay is conveyed by the mutual action of the words and the reaction of the reader.
 The necessary experience occurs by means of a mechanism which takes over at the point where words leave off--and the reader responds appropriately to apprehend the experience.
 Hence, while the essay has been deliberately created with the potential for enabling experiential participation in higher consciousness, the results are entirely determined by what kind of response the reader is able to make.